worldturtlemedia/circleci-api/README.md

 # CircleCi API Wrapper

+A wrapper for [CircleCi API](https://circleci.com/docs/api/v1-reference/) written in TypeScript.

 [![CircleCI](https://circleci.com/gh/jordond/circleci-api.svg?style=svg)](https://circleci.com/gh/jordond/circleci-api) [![Build Status](https://travis-ci.org/jordond/circleci-api.svg?branch=master)](https://travis-ci.org/jordond/circleci-api) [![Coverage Status](https://coveralls.io/repos/github/jordond/circleci-api/badge.svg?branch=master)](https://coveralls.io/github/jordond/circleci-api?branch=master) [![npm version](https://badge.fury.io/js/circleci-api.svg)](https://badge.fury.io/js/circleci-api)

 [![Greenkeeper badge](https://badges.greenkeeper.io/jordond/circleci-api.svg)](https://greenkeeper.io/) [![dependencies Status](https://david-dm.org/jordond/circleci-api/status.svg)](https://david-dm.org/jordond/circleci-api) [![devDependencies Status](https://david-dm.org/jordond/circleci-api/dev-status.svg)](https://david-dm.org/jordond/circleci-api?type=dev)

-A wrapper around the [CircleCi API](https://circleci.com/docs/api/v1-reference/) written in TypeScript.
+Usable in node and the browser.
 If used in a TypeScript project, you will get types, and auto-complete for all of the api responses.
 You will no longer need to tab back and fourth to the API documentation.
 Will work in Node or the browser!

 I recommend using this library if you are writing a tool or website in TypeScript.
 I have created definitions for each of the CircleCi endpoints.
 There may still be some errors, but I am open to contributions on making them better.